-Form 1040 is source of entries.
-The "translate" feature copies a number of entries from page 1 of the federal Form 1040 to California Form 540.
-Entries that come from other California forms and schedules, however, are transferred to Form 540 only after the California return is calculated.
+Form 1040 is source of initial entries.
+The "translate" feature copies a number of entries from the federal Form 1040 to California Form 540 through line 13 of Form 540.
+Except for withholding on Forms W-2 and Forms 1099-R, all remaining entries come from other California forms and schedules and subsequent calculations.
+However, amounts from other California forms and schedules do not appear on Form 540 until you navigate through the forms or the entire return is calculated (either by your press of the Recalc Key or your normal exit from the return).

 Tax year from Control Form.
 (Road Map line, supported by Control Form.)
 This entry cannot be changed, but the line provides Road Map access to the Control Form, where the tax year is set.
+(If you want to change the tax year, such as for tax planning, you must do so on the Control Form, not here.)

 NAME AND ADDRESS.
-Identifying information for printouts and certain calculations is supplied here.
-Names, social security numbers, and address are all transferred directly from the federal Form 1040, and are used in the printout of all official forms.
+Identifying information is supplied here.
+Names, social security numbers, and address are all translated from the federal Form 1040, and are used in the printout of all official forms.
 CAUTION: Because the FTB-supplied label cannot be used on a scannable Form 540, your entries must match the format that the FTB uses in its address label, including abbreviations and omission of punctuation.
 No spaces are allowed in the first name, and no titles like Mr., Dr., or Mrs. are allowed.
-The following entries, which do not appear on IRS Form 1040, provide the additional information required to generate label information in the format required by the FTB:
+The following entries provide the additional information required to generate label information in the format required by the FTB: